-The 4th Alabama Infantry Regiment mustered 1,422 men during the Civil War, of whom 240 died in battle and nearly 100 of disease.
+The 4th Alabama Infantry Regiment organized in Georgia in May of 1861 and fought until Lee surrendered it at Appomattox Court House.
+It mustered a total of 1,422 men during the Civil War, of whom 240 died in battle and nearly 100 of disease.

 |Early July||Attached to General Barnard Bee’s Third Brigade (2nd and 11th Mississippi and 1st Tennessee)|